FPS Game Design with Unreal® Engine 4

 Is This Course Appropriate For You?

-This class in Unreal® Engine 4 has no prerequisites other than a passion for first person shooter (FPS) video games!
+This Unreal® Engine 4 course has no prerequisites other than a passion for first person shooter (FPS) video games!
 Our teen gaming camps are customized for beginner to advanced learners ages 13-17 (Min Age: Must turn 13 by 12-31-15) and our curriculum is delivered in small student clusters.
 Students learn with individually tailored lessons and go home at the end of camp with a completed gaming project.

 You'll Learn to: